samyouel84/mistral-small/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT Licence - see the LICENCE file for details.

 ## Author
 Samuel Morrison